kindone/text-versioncontrol/README.md

   	```js
   	{insert: "Hello", attributes: {"link": "http://github.com"}}
   	```

-* **Important Note:** Since v0.9.10, adding and removing attributes using `retain` is no longer supported, as it overly complicates the implementation.
+* **Important Note:** Since v0.9.10, adding and removing attributes using `retain` is no longer supported, as it overly complicates the implementation and led to inconsistence in design.
 You can use combination of `delete` and `insert` for same effect.

 ### Constructing Delta